 This covers all aspects of leg ulcer management and prevention.
 Patients can self refer to the nursing team for advice and management of chronic leg ulcers.
 Other specialists referrals can be made as necessary.

 If you have a plans to travel you may be recommended to have preventative vaccinations prior to departure.

 Our nurses can advise you on all aspects of travel health and what vaccinations you will need to ensure safer travel.
-Please contact the surgery to collect a travel health assessment form or to save time you may download a form to print yourself.
+Please contact the surgery to collect a travel health assessment form or to save time you may complete the form online.
 Once completed the nurse can make an assessment and offer you an appointment or telephone consultation depending on your needs and previous vaccination history.